Jeanne St. Laurent

 Jeanne St. Laurent (née Renault; October 22, 1886 – November 14, 1966) was the wife of Louis St. Laurent, the 12th Prime Minister of Canada.

 Biography

 Renault was born in Beauceville, Quebec.
 Her parents were Pierre-Ferdinand Renault (1853–1912) and Amanda Montminy (1853–1922).
-Pierre-Ferdinand Renault was a Beauceville businessman (originally from Ste-Claire-de-Dorchester) and changed his family name from Renaud.
+Pierre-Ferdinand Renault was a Beauceville businessman (originally from Ste-Claire-de-Dorchester, Quebec) and changed his family name from Renaud.

 Renault met Louis St. Laurent at a party in Quebec City in 1906 while he was working as a lawyer, and they married in 1908.
 They had five children together, two sons and three daughters.
 In 1951, she moved the family to Ottawa, after the government purchased an official prime-ministerial residence at 24 Sussex Drive.
 She would tour with her husband, but she refused to fly and never became reconciled to living in Ottawa.